What’s the Best Anti-Inflammatory Diet?

 I had the opportunity to partner with Metro Wine Asheville to present the Mediterranean Diet Appalachian Style with Andy Hale with Asheville School of Wine.
 We paired some Appalachian inspired small plates with wine and I shared more about how to try this way of eating.
 My friend and artist, Rachel Kanter helped me bring my vision of the Appalachian Pyramid a reality just in time for this class.
 Thank you so much Rachel!

 I hope that you enjoy these recipes and that they will inspire you to eat healthier whether you live in Southern Appalachia or somewhere else!
+This diet plan takes the best of the Mediterranean Principles and food local regionally here in the south to make the best anti-inflammatory diet where I live!

 I grew up in the Midwest but have lived in the south for over 20 years.
 I have embraced many delicious traditions here in my new home but I have been fortunate enough to be able to make them heart healthy without losing the flavor.